JerryI/wljs-docs/docs/frontend/Advanced/Slides/Widgets on slides.md

 ---
 sidebar_position: 2
 ---

-> This was not supposed to be a separate category in this section, but for the sake providing more diverse examples we created it.
+> This was not supposed to be a separate category in this section, but for the sake of providing more diverse examples, we created it.

-Here I (@JerryI) would like to show a simple example on how to make a slide about hot to ~~make slides~~ animate things in WLJS, if it was a tutorial or a lecture.
+Here, I (@JerryI) would like to show a simple example of how to make a slide about how to ~~make slides~~ animate things in WLJS, as if it were part of a tutorial or lecture.

 ### Code blocks
-Since this is about programming, we need a "widget" for code and syntax highlighting, we directly steal it from [here](frontend/Advanced/Components%20library/Code%20insets.md)
+Since this is about programming, we need a "widget" for code and syntax highlighting.
+We directly borrow it from [here](frontend/Advanced/Components%20library/Code%20insets.md).

 ```jsx title="cell 1"
 .wlx